athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  But surely this is just a chicken-and-egg problem.
 If we

 **STEVE:**  Maybe in some ideal world.
 But in the world we actually live in, we have a fiduciary duty to maximize LP returns, so we simply cannot fund.
 That would be unprofessional and indeed a dereliciton of duty.

+**STEVE:**  You can't reduce venture investing to just numbers on a scorecard.
+Otherwise anybody could do it.
+There's a whole lot of intangibles to consider.

+**Stephen:** That's precisely what I wanted to double click on.
+What intangibles should I be looking for?